ruby-processing/ruby-processing.github.io/_posts/2015-11-21-getting_started.md

 To run a bunch of the samples as a demo:-

 {% highlight bash %}
-cd ~/k9_samples
-rake # autoruns demo sketches sequentially (random order per folder)
-{% endhighlight %}

-More selectively run per folder or individual sketches:-

-{% highlight bash %}
 cd ~/k9_samples/contributed # for example
-rake # autoruns files in contributed folder k9 run jwishy.rb # run the JWishy sketch, using an installed jruby cd ~/k9_samples/processing_app/topics/shaders rake # autoruns shader sketches k9 --nojruby run monjori.rb # run the Monjori sketch with jruby-complete
+rake # autoruns files in contributed folder k9 run jwishy.rb # run the JWishy sketch, using an installed jruby cd ~/k9_samples/processing_app/topics/shaders rake # autoruns shader sketches k9 run monjori.rb # run the Monjori sketch with jruby-complete
 {% endhighlight %}

 ### Creating your own sketch